Australia

 What are ASIC late fees?

-• ASIC Late Payment Fees: This is the most common one.
+• ASIC late payment fees: This is the most common one.
 It usually happens when you don’t pay your company’s annual review fee on time.
 Your annual review fee comes with your company annual statement each year.

-• Late Lodgement Fees: This type of ASIC late fee occurs if you don’t tell ASIC about important company changes within the set time frame – usually 28 days after the change happens.
-Common examples include not notifying ASIC about a new company address, a change in directors, or adjustments to your company’s share structure.
+• Late lodgement fees: This type of ASIC late fee occurs if you don’t tell ASIC about important company changes within the set time frame, usually 28 days after the change happens.
+Common examples include; not notifying ASIC about a:

 Why do ASIC late fees catch so many businesses out?